hepcat72/CFF/README.md

 The pipeline is designed to filter for errors that are the result of sequencing or PCR substitutions.
 However, an additional pre-/post-filtering step has been provided to identify possible indels.
 This is an optional post-filtering step when applied to Illumina data, but is suggested as a pre-filtering step when applied to 454 data, where indel errors are commonly generated during sequencing.

+When running run_CFF_on_FastQ, be sure to select the correct fastq_ascii offset (either 33 or 64).
+This is a parameter to usearch.
+A detailed explanation of this parameter can be found on the usearch website at http://drive5.com/usearch/manual/fastq_params.html.

 Helpful definitions:

     Candidate:         A sequence that is suspected to not be the result of a PCR